-Gretchen DeBacker, Marketing and Communications Director
+Rachel Hart, Marketing and Communications Interim Director

 Tom Gibbons, Plan Commission Director

-Mr. Gibbons has over 29 years of planning experience and joined the Toledo-Lucas County Plan Commissions in 1995 as a planner.
+Mr. Gibbons has over 29 years of planning experience and joined the Toledo-Lucas County Plan Commission in 1995 as a planner.
 Since that time, he has been a Community Development Director for the City of Sandusky and has worked on numerous planning projects for the City of Toledo.
 Prior to employment at the City of Toledo, Tom was a Planner with an engineering firm in northwest Ohio.
 He holds a Masters of Arts & Science Degree in Geography and Planning and a Bachelor of Education from The University of Toledo.

-Paul Rasmusson, Public Service Director
+Megan Robson, Public Service Director